Investing term

 The effective return a bond pays right now, given its market price — not its coupon alone.

 Yield is the effective return a bond pays right now given its current market price — not just its fixed coupon.
-Because a bond's price moves while its coupon stays fixed, the yield rises when the price falls and vice versa.
-Yield lets you compare the real income from bonds trading at different prices, which the coupon alone can't tell you.
+Because a bond's price moves in the market while its coupon stays fixed, the yield rises when the price falls and falls when the price rises.
+A $50 coupon is a 5% yield at a $1,000 price but a 5.6% yield if the price drops to $900.

 For example